 Céline Mickey, a skilled weaver and beader, is learning to market her art through creative media while creating beautiful gifts for jehjeh Media.

 Follow the journey:

-This project builds on the initiative of Shelby and RaeDene who have been using social media to keep themselves from feeling down during lockdown.
+This project built on the initiative of Shelby and RaeDene who used social media to keep themselves from feeling down during lockdown.
 They kept many of our community members entertained while sharing their makeup tips and style by live streaming while they got ready, RaeDene is a recent graduate of JCI and before going to school, was a youth facilitator with taxumajehjeh facilitating the Blanket Exercise.
 Shelby and Koosen worked in community radio together where Shelby learned interviewing and storytelling techniques.
 Both were eager to learn more of their language and help jehjeh media increase the sounds of ?ay?juθəm in our community.
-We are excited to welcome Dorothy as our Project Administrator and thrilled to add her skills to the team.

 This project is funded by The Canadian Roots Exchange CRE:ation Grant, a multi-level funding program that supports strengths-based, community-focused and youth-led projects taking place in communities across Canada.